-Recently, the NCAA affirmed its commitment to allowing transgender athletes to compete on women’s athletic teams.
-Some women’s sports advocates, including tennis legend Martina Navratilova, argue that the inclusion of male-bodied athletes in women’s sports is unfair.
-How much do you know about equal opportunity for female athletes?
+How much do you know about transgender athletes in women’s sports?
 Let’s play “Two Truths and a Lie” and find out.
 Can you identify which of the following statements is not true?

 C. Allowing transgender women to participate in women’s sports won’t negatively affect athletes who were born female.